Serpentine Cabochons media thumbnails

 How to recognize genuine serpentine

 Genuine serpentine has a characteristic waxy or resinous luster, distinct from the vitreous luster of quartz or chalcedony.
 The green is not uniform: there are tonal variations and lighter or darker veins within the same piece.
 A plastic or resin imitation will show perfect color uniformity and an artificial luster.
 Serpentine has a noticeable density in hand (greater than plastic).
-Under magnification, the texture of the polished surface is smooth with no visible individual crystals.

 Frequently asked questions